llogiq/llogiq.github.io/_posts/2016-02-05-hundred-sequel.md

 ---
-title: A hundred lints: The sequel
+title: A hundred lints – The sequel
 ---

 My last blog entry got some nice feedback, and here I'm trying to give